 - Therefore, make sure never to sign Form 105 because by signing that, you are severely crippling your rights that you’re entitled to under Massachusetts Workers’ Compensation Law.
 If the insurance company sends you a Form 105, simply put it in the trash and forget about it.

 - Workers’ Comp laws in Massachusetts are very intricate and complex.
 If you don’t know what you’re doing, you can really affect your rights under Massachusetts Workers’ Compensation Law.
 By making even the slightest mistake, you can severely affect your entitlements under law.
 That is why it is crucial to hire a competent and experienced Workers’ Comp attorney to help you through the legal process.

 - A qualified personal injury attorney will understand the necessary paperwork, as well as the necessary procedural steps that occur in court that are part and parcel of all Worker’s Compensation cases in Massachusetts.
 Keep in mind, by law, a Workers’ Comp lawyer only gets paid if he or she is successful.
 That is also called a contingency fee, which is what all lawyers in Massachusetts charge for accidents such as motor vehicle crashes, bicycle accidents, wrongful death actions, etc.

 - Having a Workers’ Comp attorney on your side will make all the difference when it comes to settling your case via a lump-sum settlement.

 Therefore, by avoiding making these three mistakes with your case, you will be doing yourself a really big favor.
 Of course, there are other mistakes to avoid as well, but the preceding three are some of the biggest, and most common mistakes that people make.

-The Law Office of Christopher Earley is dedicated to advocating for those that have been injured due to negligence.
+The Earley Law Group Injury Lawyers is dedicated to advocating for those that have been injured due to negligence.
 Our office also provides free legal guides entitled The Truth Series which is intended to help personal injury accident victims make the best possible legal decision for their case.